LemonadeCow/PlantLauncher/README.md

 ## Usage
 The PlantLauncher is an application made to be used as a way to organize applications(mostly games) in a simple, fast, and effective manner.

-As of now it is only supported in Linux distributions (built in Pop!_OS)
+As of now it is only supported in Linux distributions

 ## Why?
-The app was made after my current distro Pop!_OS decided to update the applications tab and make it 1000x more annoying and difficult to use, so I put matters in my own hands and decided to program a whole app launcher for my applications in whichever way I seem fit.
+The app was made after GNOME (I was using Pop!_OS) decided to update the applications tab and make it 1000x more annoying and difficult to use, so I put matters in my own hands and decided to program a whole app launcher for my applications in whichever way I seem fit.

 ***Oh linux I love you.***

+Now I have revitalized the project even though I'm no longer using Pop!_OS because I wanna organize my games and apps.

 ## How to install/run
 Well you can extract the code from github using